-The genus Lerneopoda was established by Blainville, in the 'Journal de Physique,' in 1822; and was afterwards adopted by Nordmann in 1832, Burmeister in 1835, and Kroyer, in his 'Tidsskrift,' in 1837; but the first notice taken of any species appertaining to the genus was by Gisler in 1751, who, in the twelfth volume of the 'Acta Suecica,' describes and figures a species of Lernea found by him on the salmon, and which he called "Pediculus salmonis or Lax-lusen." †
+The genus Lerneopoda was established by Blainville, in the 'Journal de Physique,' in 1822; and was afterwards adopted by Nordmann in 1832, Burmeister in 1835, and Kroyer, in his 'Tidsskrift,' in 1837; but the first notice taken of any species appertaining to the genus was by Gisler in 1751, who, in the twelfth volume of the 'Acta Suecica,' describes and figures a species of Lernea found by him on the salmon, and which he called "Pediculus salmonis or Lax-lusen."

-Linnaeus, in his 'Fauna Suecica,' 1761, describes this species as the Lernae salmonea, and repeats it in his especially when the fish is "foul."
+Linnæus, in his 'Fauna Suecica,' 1761, describes this species as the Lernæa salmonea, and repeats it in his

-^{} Λερναιος, belonging to Lernea; and πους, foot. + "Salmon louse."
+\ Aspraioc, belonging to Lernca; and $\pi ov{\mathcal{S}}$ , foot.

++ &quot;Salmon louse."

 'Syst.
 Nat.,' 1766.
-The same little animal was a few years afterwards described as British; the Rev. Charles Cordiner having figured it in 1780, in his 'Antiquities and Scenery of the North of Scotland,' as occurring in the gills of the salmon in the rivers of that country,
+The same little animal was a few years afterwards described as British; the Rev. Charles Cordiner having figured it in 1780, in his 'Antiquities and Scenery of the North of Scotland,' as occurring in the gills of the salmon in the rivers of that country, especially when the fish is "foul."

 Another species was afterwards mentioned by the arctic voyager Scoresby, in 1820, adhering to the Greenland shark.
 Several specimens were taken by him attached to the eye of that animal, and brought home for examination.
 It buries its arm-shaped appendages in the substance of the eye to the depth of nearly a fourth part of their length, and hangs out externally.
-The sharks thus attacked seem to be rendered blind by their pigmy assailants. sailors," says Captain Scoresby, "imagine this shark is blind, because it pays not the least attention to the presence of a man, and is indeed so apparently stupid, that it never draws back when a blow is aimed at it with a knife or lance."
+The sharks thus attacked seem to be rendered blind by their pigmy assailants.
+"The sailors," says Captain Scoresby, "imagine this shark is blind, because it pays not the least attention to the presence of a man, and is indeed so apparently stupid, that it never draws back when a blow is aimed at it with a knife or lance."
 (Arctic Regions, p.
 539.)
-The specimens brought home by Captain Scoresby were ultimately placed in the hands of Dr. Grant, and the species was described by him in Dr. Brewster's 'Edinburgh Journal of Science, in 1827, under the name of Lernæa elongata.
+The specimens brought home by Captain Scoresby were ultimately placed in the hands of Dr. Grant, and the species was described by him in Dr. Brewster's 'Edinburgh Journal of Science,' in 1827, under the name of Lernæa elongata.